swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 1. Each property wrapper type must have a suitable `init(wrappedValue:)` for initializing the property wrapper from an instance of its `wrappedValue` type.
 2. Each `wrappedValue` getter must be `nonmutating`.
-3. Default values must be expressed in terms of the outermost `wrappedValue` type.
+3. Default values must be expressed in terms of the innermost `wrappedValue` type.

 The transformation of a property wrapper parameter will take place is as follows: